 Quick meals don’t get any tastier than Chicken Piccata.
 The bright flavor of the buttery lemon-white wine sauce tastes like something you can only enjoy when dining out.
 In fact, for years chicken piccata was one of my favorite dishes to order when we ate at our favorite local Italian eatery.
 I knew I had to make it myself at home, so I did.
 After mastering it, I was hooked.
 It’s very simple to prepare and such a treat to serve restaurant quality dishes in your own kitchen.

-Preferably with a side of pasta to soak up every drop of the amazing lemon sauce.
+Preferably with a side of al dente pasta to soak up every drop of the amazing lemon sauce.
 Although not a traditional ingredient in the breading, I add panko breadcrumbs to the flour dredge to give it the crunch that we really enjoy.
 A simple yet beautiful dish to serve any day of the week.
 See also Bundt Pan Lemon Thyme Chicken and Red Potatoes and Chicken Cakes and Remoulade Sauce.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!